amsynist/zero-darwin/README.md

 - Forcefully restarting the Dock can disrupt the user experience and may result in lost data if any applications are open in the Dock.
 - If you are unsure about the implications of these commands, it is recommended to comment out this section by adding `#` at the beginning of each line.

+## Customization

+Feel free to customize the configuration files to suit your needs.
+The modular structure allows for easy addition and modification of settings and services.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues or pull requests to improve this configuration.